Limit Multiplicity For Unitary Groups and The Stable Trace Formula

 \subsubsection{Local Arthur Parameters}

-In order to describe the non-tempered spectrum of~$G$, we consider Arthur parameters.
+In order to describe the non-tempered spectrum of~$G$, we consider enhancements of Langlands parameters known as Arthur parameters.
 These are admissible~$L$-homomorphisms such that~$\psi \mid_{L_F}$ is bounded.
 We denote the set of~$\hat{G}$-conjugacy classes of Arthur parameters by~$\Psi(G)$.
 We refer to the~$SL_2(\BC)$ factor in the above product as the ``Arthur~$SL_2$", and say that~$\psi$ is bounded if it restricts trivially to the Arthur~$SL_2$.

 Each Arthur parameter~$\psi$ determines a Langlands parameter~$\phi_{\psi}$ as follows.
 Recall (eg. \cite{Ta79}) that the Weil group~$W_F$ is naturally equipped with a norm homomorphism~$\mid \cdot \mid$ to~$\BC^\times$.
 Then $\phi_{\psi}$ is defined as the composition